phubbard/fnord/source/_posts/2012-02-24-simple-image-uploads-for-octopress.markdown

 * Makes the path YYYY/MM/DD, e.g. '2012/02/24'
 * Verifies that the directory created is writeable
-* Does and upload via the filesystem
+* Does an upload via the filesystem
-* Fetches the uploaded file via HTTP
+* Fetches the uploaded file via HTTP for an end-to-end check
-* Computes MD5 hashes of both
+* Computes MD5 hashes of both to make sure it made it intact
 * Print out the full URL of the image, for easy use in your editor
 * Copies said URL into the copy & paste buffer via pbcopy